AlphaOrionis69/OAnQuan/README.md

 **Ô Ăn Quan** is a Java implementation of the traditional Vietnamese board game.
 The project features an interactive GUI that allows players to play the game directly on a computer.

-The game is implemented using **Object-Oriented Programming (OOP)** principles, with components representing the game board, pieces, players, and game rules.
-Through the GUI, players can select valid positions, make moves, distribute pieces, capture pieces, and take turns while the board and game status are updated in real time.
+The game is implemented using **OOP** principles, with components representing the game board, stones, players, and game rules.
+Through the GUI, players can select valid positions, make moves, distribute stones, capture stones, and take turns while the board and game status are updated in real time.

 ## Installation